joshwcomeau/leitner/README.md

 # NOTE: Run `source ~/.bashrc` after making the change to use right away.
 Or reopen the terminal.
 ```

-Then, in the CLI, I can easily just type `leitner` from anywhere in the filesystem, and see which cards I need to review :D
+This way, you can run `leitner` from anywhere in the filesystem.